0xERR0R/blocky/tools/installer.md

 ## Sync configs

-After unstall Blocky you can use sync feature to download or upload config to remote server over ssh connection.
+After install Blocky you can use sync feature to download or upload config to remote server over ssh connection with `sync.sh`.